-This course in American government covers a broad spectrum in political theory and practices dated from ancient Greece to modern time.
-Finally, this course offers students a general overview of the political process as practiced in the united states.
-It provides information politically that will challenge the readers interests in the working of the American political system at the local, state and the national levels.
+This course in the American government covers a broad spectrum in political theory and practices dated from ancient Greece to modern times.
+Finally, this course offers students a general overview of the political process as practiced in the United States.
+It provides information politically that will challenge the readers interests in the working of the American political system at the local, state, and national levels.